-In a culture designed to pull adults toward comfort and sedation, Play Rx offers psychologically informed play practices that help people reconnect to curiosity, honest expression, and aliveness.
+Play Rx offers psychologically informed play practices that help people reconnect to the most alive and creative version of themselves.

 What is a creative play practice?

-The work here is simple but specific: You're given structured, creative constraints in a play arena—sculpt with toothpaste, write a bad poem, draw with your non-dominant hand, build machines from marshmallows.
 Far from party games, these creative practices are designed to make your usual competencies irrelevant.
-When the task is inherently ridiculous, it helps loosen the grip your inner critic has on your creative process.
-You can't do these practices "right," so you stop trying to manage how you look and just respond.
+When the task is inherently ridiculous, it helps loosen the chokehold your inner critic has on your creative process.

-What emerges is the permission to be more honest with your creative and playful impulses.
+What emerges in this practice is the permission to be more honest with your buried creative and playful impulses.

 What problems does play address?